r1407p/Human-pose-estimation/README.md

 ## Fourth step: using the test data to ckeck the precision of model

-## Five step: apply our model to any picture help us to correct our posture
+## Fifth step: apply our model to any picture help us to correct our posture